South Africa's ANC party opens key conference amid scandal | Politics

 South Africa's ANC party opens key conference amid scandal

+South Africas ruling African National Congress party has started its crucial national conference amid scandal and bitter divisions.South Africas crippling power cuts of more than 7 hours a day, an unemployment rate of 35 and corruption will be key issues debated, President Cyril Ramaphosa said on opening the conference Friday evening.Addressing delegates, Ramaphosa admitted that his government was partly to blame for the countrys electricity crisis.Poor policy decisions in the past, together with inadequate maintenance, mismanagement, ...

-South Africa's ruling African National Congress party is starting its crucial national conference amid scandal and bitter divisions.
+South Africa's ruling African National Congress party has started its crucial national conference amid scandal and bitter divisions.

-The conference opening in Johannesburg on Friday will elect the party's leadership and adopt key policies for governing the country.
+South Africa's crippling power cuts of more than 7 hours a day, an unemployment rate of 35% and corruption will be key issues debated, President Cyril Ramaphosa said on opening the conference Friday evening.

+Addressing delegates, Ramaphosa admitted that his government was partly to blame for the country's electricity crisis.

 While much focus will be on the election of the party's leader and the ANC's top five leadership positions, 80 members of the party's National Executive Committee will also be elected.